Connector YAML

 init_sql

-[string] - is executed during database initialization.
+[string] - SQL executed during database initialization

 log_queries